mikermcneil/sails-sql/README.md

 <a target="_blank" href="http://www.mysql.com"><img src="http://www.mysql.com/common/logos/powered-by-mysql-125x64.png" alt="Powered by MySQL" title="sails-mysql: MySQL adapter for Sails"/></a>
 <!-- TODO: plop in the other db logos/links here, for familiarity -->

+## Acknowledgements

+Thanks to [dougwilson](https://github.com/dougwilson) and [felixge](https://github.com/felixge) for all of their great work on [mysql](http://npmjs.com/package/mysql), [@brianc](https://github.com/brianc) for all of his fantastic work on the [`pg`](http://npmjs.com/package/pg) package, and thousands of contributors across the Node.js community that have made this level of simplicity and abstraction possible.

 ## Help

 For more examples, or if you get stuck or have questions, click [here](https://sailsjs.com/support).

 ## Bugs &nbsp; [![NPM version](https://badge.fury.io/js/sails-sql.svg)](http://npmjs.com/package/sails-sql)